 HIV Service Providers Coalition created by Face to Face to foster collaboration and communication between local organizations.

 Federal government ends grandfathered status of major Ryan White funding for Sonoma County.
 Only medical services will continued to be funded.

-President Obama presents the first ever National AIDS Strategy, a comprehensive and coordinate set of goals and measurable targets for HIV care and prevention.
+President Obama presents the first-ever National AIDS Strategy, a comprehensive and coordinated set of goals and measurable targets for HIV care and prevention.